How to Register

 Want some advice on how to put together a schedule?
 Check out the First-Year Students FAQ: Creating a Schedule, email your advisor in the College Advising Center or make an appointment (not sure who your College Advisor is?
 Check your Lewis & Clark email for messages from them).

 Having trouble registering?
 Read these detailed Online Registration Instructions, contact the Registrar’s Office, and watch How to search and register for classes in WebAdvisor.

-If a course is already full during your WebAdvisor registration time, you can put your name on a waitlist using the same screen you would use to register (select “Waitlist” from the drop-down menu, and then Submit).
+When a course you would like to take in the fall is full, you can put your name on a waitlist using the same screen you would use to register (select “Waitlist” from the drop-down menu, and then Submit).
 After you place yourself on the waitlist, be sure to register for another course that is open.